-Growing tomatoes and sun go hand in hand.
+Growing tomatoes and sunshine go hand in hand.
 Without enough sun, a tomato plant can’t produce fruit.
-You may be wondering how much sun do tomato plants need and does my garden get enough sun for tomatoes?
-These are important questions to answer if you will be growing this popular garden vegetable.
+You may be wondering; how much sun do tomato plants need and does my garden get enough sun for tomatoes?
+These are important questions to answer if you’ll be growing this popular garden vegetable.
 Let’s look at the answers to how much sun do tomato plants need.

 Light Requirements for Tomatoes to Grow

-The simple answer to questions on light requirements for tomatoes is that you need a minimum of 6 hours to produce fruit, but 8 or more hours of sun will produce the best results in terms of how many tomatoes you get.
+The simple answer to questions on light requirements for tomatoes is that you need a minimum of six hours to produce fruit, but eight or more hours of sun will produce the best results in terms of how many tomatoes you get.

 The reason that light for a tomato plant is so important is that tomato plants convert sunlight into energy.
 Tomato plants need energy to make their fruit.
 Therefore, the more sunshine they get, the more energy they have and the more fruit they can produce.